ibexa/documentation-developer/docs/guide/design_engine.md

 !!! caution

-    After creating a new folder either in a project's or your bundle's `templates/themes` directory, you need to clear Symfony cache (`php bin/console cache:clear`), even if you are working in the `dev` environment.
+    After you create a new folder either in the project's or your bundle's `templates/themes` directory, clear the Symfony's cache (`php bin/console cache:clear`), even if you are working in the `dev` environment.

 ### Default designs

-By default the following designs are included:
+By default, the following designs are included:

-- `admin` covers templates for the Back Office.
-It contains the `admin` theme.
+- `admin` - covers templates for the Back Office, contains the `admin` theme
-- `standard` covers the default content rendering templates.
-It contains the `standard` theme.
+- `standard` - covers the default content rendering templates, contains the `standard` theme
-- `base_design` covers the shop templates.
-It contains `base_theme`.
+- `base_design` - covers the shop templates, contains `base_theme`

 When `ez_platform_standard_design.override_kernel_templates` is set to `true`, the `standard` theme is automatically mapped to the directory in kernel containing the templates.